Visit UCR Return to Campus website - Take the COVID Screening Check survey

 This deep neural network fights deepfakes

 Seeing was believing until technology reared its mighty head and gave us powerful and inexpensive photo-editing tools.
 Now, realistic videos that map the facial expressions of one person onto those of another, known as deepfakes, present a formidable political weapon.
-Research led by Amit Roy-Chowdhury ’s Video Computing Group has developed a deep neural network...
+Research led by Amit Roy-Chowdhury’s Video Computing Group has developed a deep neural network architecture...

 ming